 So how can DevOps be accurately defined for a wider audience?
-Long-term DevOps practitioner Alex Honor echoed earlier agile software development principles when he coined the phrase ‘people over process over tools’.
+Long-term DevOps engineer Alex Honor echoed earlier agile software development principles when he coined the phrase ‘people over process over tools’.
 This mantra provides a handy list of DevOps priorities, and as such offers a useful framework for an easily understandable definition of DevOps.

 Start with the people: DevOps team structure

 Everyone loves a good organisational chart, and talking about how DevOps teams organise themselves provides a useful way of understanding how DevOps should work in practice.
-DevOps is very much about bridging traditionally separate development and operations departments, but this involves more than simply increasing collaboration between teams.
+DevOps is very much about bridging traditionally separate development and operations departments.
+But, this involves more than simply increasing collaboration between teams.

-In DevOps, the wall dividing these two worlds disappears – but it’s not just about getting dev and ops teams to work more closely, it’s about creating an environment where developers and engineers work alongside each other at every stage of a product’s lifecycle.
+In DevOps, the wall dividing these two worlds disappears.
+But it’s not just about getting dev and ops teams to work more closely.
+It’s about creating an environment where developers and engineers work alongside each other at every stage of a product’s lifecycle.
 In other words, there should be no separation between dev and ops, just a unified DevOps team.

 Move on to the process: DevOps and infrastructure as code

-In traditional development and ops, manual tasks have a habit of slowing down processes, and getting in the way of high-frequency deployments.
+In traditional development and ops, manual tasks have a habit of slowing down processes and getting in the way of high-frequency deployments.
 But in DevOps processes based on infrastructure as code (more on the tech later), teams can automate the provision and management of resources.